With react native we can build applications easily for both Android and iOS users using an almost “identical” codebase.

 For iOS, we’ll wrap Home and About screen with a TabNavigator.

 For Android, we’ll create a DrawerNavigator.
-Let’s create the android index file (index.android.js
+Let’s create the android index file (index.android.js) in internal route.

 For DrawerNavigator, we have to render the navbar menu handle as well.
 We will be using react-native-vector-icon baked into expo for the handle icon.